ray-project/ray/examples/lbfgs/README.md

   return grad
 ```

-The only difference is that we added the `@ray.remote` decorator specifying a
+The only difference is that we added the `@ray.remote` decorator.
-little bit of type information (the inputs consist of numpy arrays, `loss`
-returns a float, and `grad` returns a numpy array).

 Now, it is easy to speed up the computation of the full loss and the full
 gradient.